StrangeBeeCorp/docs/docs/thehive/administration/organizations/manage-organizations.md

 # How to Manage Organizations

 !!! warning "Administrator access required"
-    Only administrators have the ability to manage organizations in TheHive.
+    Only users assigned to the Admin organization with a profile that includes the `manageOrganisation` permission can create an organization in TheHive.

 As an administrator, go to the *Organizations* view from the sidebar menu.